Police Disclosure – Enhanced Disclosure Principles

 In L, R (on the application of) v Commissioner of Police of the Metropolis [2009] UKSC 3 (29 October 2009), the Supreme Court considered the legal principles for inclusion of such concerns.

 Also, in R (on the application of J) v The Chief Constable of Devon & Cornwall [2012] EWHC 2996 (Admin), by way of judicial review to the High Court, it was determined that the police must be cautious about relying on unproven facts where there has been no criminal charge or conviction and no local disciplinary action.
 The police must ensure that ‘any other relevant information’ being considered is of sufficient weight and that there is a pressing social need to include it.
+The court made a number of findings:

 Further, if a registrant is unhappy with the contents of the eventual recorded DBS disclosure record, they can complain to the Home Office’s Independent Monitor, who is appointed by the Secretary of State under section 119B of the Police Act 1997, in a fully independent role, separate from both the police and the DBS.
 Firstly, a complaint must be made to the DBS, and then to the independent monitor at: